UnamSanctam/SilentETHMiner/README.md

 ## Changes

+### v1.5.4 (28/07/2021)
+* Fixed the GPU detection for systems that have custom lowercase characters like Turkish, seems like I failed the "Turkey Test" again
 ### v1.5.3 (19/07/2021)
 * Hotfix (20/07/2021): Fixed compatibility for some AMD cards and newer AMD drivers
 * Greatly reduced Windows Defender detections when "Bypass Windows Defender" is enabled by replacing Assembly.Load with simply writing the payload to Temp and executing it since the folders are excluded